Tour du Mont Blanc Camping Trek

 Campsite: Camping Les Marmottes, Les Bossons

-Day 14 : Free Day At Les Bossons
+Day 14 : Free day at Les Bossons

 Meals Included: Breakfast, Dinner